GatiAher/lagaan-football-pool-app/README.md

 **Pick Sheet Page (private)**

-- Pick two teams each week
+- In regular season: pick two teams each week
+- In playoff season: pick unlimited number of teams (cannot be from same game)
 - Automatically disables teams picked in previous weeks
 - BYE Week selection option only available on certain weeks (week in range 4-12)
 - Pick windows close on Thu 6pm and Sun 1pm